Ricki-Lee, Tim & Joel

 Ricki-Lee, Tim & Joel is an Australian drive radio show with Ricki-Lee Coulter, Tim Blackwell and Joel Creasey.
 It is broadcast on Nova FM from 4pm to 6pm on weekdays.

-A daily podcast featuring the best bits from each show is available on iTunes and the Nova FM website.
+A daily podcast featuring the best bits from each show is available on the Nova Player as is the podcast for all other Nova FM shows in Australia.

 History

+Meshel, Tim & Marty

 Meshel, Tim and Marty commenced broadcasting in 2010 on Nova 106.9 in Brisbane where it was a top rating Breakfast program.

 In August 2011, it was announced that Fitzy and Wippa would leave Drive to present Breakfast on Nova 969, with Meshel, Tim and Marty taking their place.

 In November 2013, Meshel Laurie left the show to host Meshel & Tommy on Nova 100 with comedian Tommy Little in 2014.
-Kate Ritchie was later announced as Laurie's replacement and joined the show in January 2014.